moonburnt/a2s3/README.md

 - At least 2 player's attacks: ~~basic~~ and charge-based (require certain amount of charge points to be used)
 - Ability to roll
-- Maybe something like force field appearing around character on getting damage (like in dead cells), to avoid enemies endlessly pushing you into the wall and causing screen shake
 - Maybe ability to overcharge basic attack by holding down the button (like knights/archers in king arthur's gold work), coz its fun
 - Maybe move hitboxes under the legs of characters (e.g to some sort of "shadow")